-The time of recharging LEV batteries typically Each individual LEV has a power delivery coincides with demand peaks in the system, capacity of at least 1 kW.
-With the estimated 2.5 million LEVs available in the country today [12]. all these LEVs combined have a VPP potential of 2.5 GW today.
-This figure represents more regulation, leading to outright bans on LEVs than 18% of Bangladesh's 2021 peak load [1].
-This vast scale demonstrates the huge potential of Rickshaw VPPs, not only making these storage units controllable for the grid, by optimizing recharge timing, but turning them into a dispatchable unit to help stabilize it through appropriately timed feed-in.
-Additionally, it can be expected that the number of LEVs and battery units is set to increase, once the positive impact of their VPP-linked deployment has been proven.
+coincides with demand peaks in the system, capacity of at least 1 kW.
+With the estimated 4 owing to households' increased energy use in million LEVs available in the country today [12], the evenings.
+Regulators have therefore all these LEVs combined have a VPP potential adopted a restrictive approach to EV of 4 GW today.
+This figure represents more regulation, leading to outright bans on LEVs than 25% of Bangladesh's 2023 peak load [1].
+This vast scale demonstrates the huge potential of Rickshaw VPPs, not only making Updating the existing fleet of vehicles with these storage units controllable for the grid, by optimizing recharge timing, but turning them into a dispatchable unit to help stabilize it appropriately timed on the electricity grid into a support Additionally, it can be expected that the number of LEVs and battery units is set to increase, once the positive impact of their VPPlinked deployment has been proven.
 Providing such convincing proof will be possible when a currently proposed policy regulating these electric-three wheelers comes into effect.